kindspirit/WeakMap-WeakSet-slim-shim/README.md

     WeakMap.prototype.set.call(weakMap, key, value);// Throws if not a WeakMap instance or key is not an object

 To instantiate use `new WeakSet(iterable)` or `new WeakMap(iterable)`.
-The iterable argument is optional and only requires a separate iterables shim if it is not an array.
+The iterable argument is optional and can be either an array-like with indexed elements or an iterable i.e. an object where [Symbol.iterator]() returns an iterator.
 The constructor also supports no or nullish argument.

 Note that `delete` is an ES3 reserved word and must be quoted to work in most ES3 browsers such as IE 6 thru IE 8.